So, you want to send a video in an email?

 I successfully sent a :03 video, which was 8.89MB in size.
 Here’s what it looked like when it arrived in my inbox.
 Notice that it’s an attachment with no smiling thumbnail image and a generic file name.

 I’ve not seen any research on this, but I’m 99.99% sure that this attachment is far less likely to be watched than a thumbnail with a smiling face and a play button.

 The bottom line here is that your smartphone and tablet videos are very large, your email client may not be able to send it, your recipient’s email client may not be able to receive it, you don’t get any feedback about whether it was received, it’s likely going to arrive as an attachment, and you don’t get to thumbnail the video.

 Many services have been designed and built to improve this process, including BombBomb.
+Our video email software allows you to easily record, send, and track videos from Gmail, Outlook, your mobile phone, or the web.
 Google “video email” or similar to look at some different options.